Hall algebras associated to root categories: Introduction

 In order to generalise Bridgeland's construction to any hereditary abelian category which may not have enough projectives, inspired by the work of Gorsky \cite{Gorsky}, Lu and Peng \cite{LP} introduced the semi-derived Ringel--Hall algebra $\mathcal {S}\mathcal {D}\mathcal {H}_{\mathbb{Z}_2}(\A)$ of any hereditary abelian category $\A$, which is the localization of a certain quotient algebra of the Ringel--Hall algebra of the category of $2$-periodic complexes over $\A$.
 They also proved that the achieved algebra $\mathcal {S}\mathcal {D}\mathcal {H}_{\mathbb{Z}_2}(\A)$ is isomorphic to the Drinfeld double Hall algebra of $\A$.

 As mentioned above, the derived Hall algebra of the bounded derived category $D^b(\A)$ of a finitary hereditary abelian category $\A$ has been defined.
 In this paper, by analysing the relations between the extensions in $D^b(\A)$ and the root category $\mathcal {R}(\A)$ of $\A$, we define a Hall algebra $\mathcal {D}\mathcal {H}_2(\A)$ for the root category $\mathcal {R}(\A)$ by applying the (dual) derived Hall numbers of $D^b(\A)$.
 In fact, in order to get a realization of the whole quantum enveloping algebra via the Hall algebra of the root category, we have appended the $K$-elements in the basis elements of the Hall algebra $\mathcal {D}\mathcal {H}_2(\A)$.
 The main results of this paper are to prove that $\mathcal {D}\mathcal {H}_2(\A)$ is an associative algebra and is isomorphic to the Drinfeld double Hall algebra of $\A$.
-The main tools used in proving these main results are Green's formula on Ringel-Hall numbers and the associativity formula of Hall algebras.
+The main tools used in proving these main results are Green's formula on Ringel--Hall numbers and the associativity formula of Hall algebras.
 Compared with Bridgeland's Hall algebra and the semi-derived Ringel--Hall algebra, the algebra $\mathcal {D}\mathcal {H}_2(\A)$ does not involve quotients or localizations of algebras, and its basis is straightforward and structure constants are counting triangles in some sense.
-What's more, many calculations in the Hall algebra $\mathcal {D}\mathcal {H}_2(\A)$ are more direct and more concise.
+Even so, we still think that the constructions of Bridgeland's Hall algebra and the semi-derived Ringel-Hall algebra are innovative and useful.

 The paper is organized as follows: we recall the definitions and properties of Ringel--Hall algebra and derived Hall algebra of a hereditary abelian category $\A$ in Section 2.
 In Section 3, we define a Hall algebra for the root category of $\A$ and prove its associativity.
 Section 4 is devoted to showing that the defined Hall algebra is isomorphic to the Drinfeld double Hall algebra of $\A$.
 In Section 5, as an appendix, we also define a Hall algebra for the $1$-periodic derived category of $\A$.